 6. Teen Vogue (print ended December 2017)

 In 2016, Teen Vogue announced that it would scale back its print schedule from a monthly to a quarterly format.
-Then, in November of last year, the decision was made to scrap print altogether and convert entirely to a digital platform.
+Then, in November 2017, the decision was made to scrap print altogether and convert entirely to a digital platform.

 Hearst announced earlier this year that its 115-year-old Redbook magazine would cease publication in January 2019 and become a digital-only brand.